Article 14 of the Universal Declaration of Human Rights states that

 Stoke-on-Trent is an area of high deprivation.
 The English Indices of Deprivation (2015) ranked Stoke-on-Trent as the equal 13th deprived area of the 20 local authority districts with the highest proportion of neighbourhoods in the most deprived 10% of neighbourhoods.

-Stoke-on-Trent City Council has no specific services for asylum seekers and refugees except for referral on arrival to a GP practice.The lack of solicitors for refugee services in Stoke on Trent results in our service users having to travel to Birmingham for legal assistance with their claim for refugee status.
-This situation is partially ameliorated by the attendance of a solicitor as part of the fortnightly British Red Cross clinic.
+Stoke-on-Trent City Council has no specific services for asylum seekers and refugees except for referral on arrival to a GP practice.The lack of solicitors for refugee services in Stoke on Trent results in our service users having to travel to Birmingham or Manchester for legal assistance with their claim for refugee status.
+This situation is partially ameliorated by the attendance of the British Red Cross and Refugee Action every Thursday.